 Canadian children whose father is an Iranian national face difficulties while in Iran.
 Under Iranian law, children of a male Iranian national, including Canadian-Iranian nationals, are in the sole custody of their father.
 Children require their father's permission to leave Iran.

 Iran is not a signatory to the Hague Convention on the Civil Aspects of International Child Abduction.

 The currency is the Iranian rial (IRR).
 The economy is exclusively cash-based.
 Credit cards and traveller's cheques are not accepted in Iran.
 Automated banking machines exist only for local banking by Iranians.
 Bring sufficient cash, preferably in U.S. dollars, to cover all expenses.
 Only crisp U.S. banknotes are accepted.

 Natural Disasters & Climate

 Iran is located in an active seismic area.
 Be aware of appropriate steps to take in case of an earthquake.

-An earthquake measuring 6.3 on the Richter scale hit western Iran near the city of Bushehr on April 9, 2013, causing fatalities.
-Another earthquake, this one measuring 7.8, struck a sparsely populated area near Khash, close to the Pakistani border on April 16, 2013.
+An earthquake measuring 6.3 on the Richter scale hit western Iran near the city of Bushehr on April 9, and another measuring 5.7 struck the same region on November 28, 2013.
+Both caused casualties.
+On April 16, 2013, an earthquake measuring 7.8, struck a sparsely populated area near Khash, close to the Pakistani border.
 Transportation, health and telecommunications services may be affected, and land travel could be disrupted.
 Monitor local news reports, avoid disaster areas and follow the advice of local authorities.